-In agreement with local clinicians, it may be appropriate in some clinical situations for the placenta to be referred to the pathology department for short-term storage only, in case the baby or mother develops significant complications that placental examination may help to explain or for which it may help to direct treatment.
+In agreement with local clinicians, in some clinical situations it may be appropriate for the placenta to be referred to the pathology department for short-term storage only, in case the baby or mother develops significant complications which placental examination may help to explain or direct treatment.
 Suggested indications for short-term storage are given in Appendix C. In this situation, a report should be issued, notifying the clinician that the placenta has not been examined, stating the intended period of storage and providing the contact details to initiate examination if this becomes necessary.